ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## OAuth Parameters CBOR Mappings Registry {#iana-kinfo-map}

-   The following registrations are done for the OAuth Parameters CBOR Mappings Registry following the procedure specified in section 8.10 of
+   The following registrations are done for the OAuth Parameters CBOR Mappings Registry following the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}:
-   {{I-D.ietf-ace-oauth-authz}}:

     * Name: sign_info
     * CBOR Key: TBD (range -256 to 255)